ckoockiy/ckoockiy/README.md

 ### <div align="center">I'm Jorge Diaz, a python freelance developer 👨‍💻 working remotely since 2019 🚀</div>

-- 🔭 I'm currently working on web scraping and data processing, implementing ETL pipelines.
+- 🔭 I'm currently working on web scraping and data processing, implementing ETL pipelines, and process automation

 - 🌱 I'm constantly learning about new technologies and staying up-to-date with the latest developments